goto-eof/fromgtog/README.md

 - [x] error managing -> show error alert
 - [ ] validate user input -> show error alert

-# Which features will be contained in this release?
+# Which features are in this release?

-This release, in addition to having a more organized and therefore easily understandable code, will provide the following features:
+This release, in addition to having a more organized and therefore easily understandable code, provides the following features:

 - clone from GitHub to GitHub